MICHELLE DOUCETTE CUNNINGHAM

 Monica has served as the Conference Coordinator for the Network since 1999.
 She holds a Bachelor’s degree in History from Providence College, and a Master’s degree in Secondary Education from the University of Bridgeport.
 Monica has worked in a directorial capacity in the after school field for many years and has also served as both a conference planner and presenter/trainer at various times throughout her career.

 Rose started with the Network in the spring of 2010.
 She holds a Bachelor’s degree in Business Administration from the University of Maine.
 Rose has over 10 years of experience in the field of data analysis and database administration and previously worked for Cigna in Bloomfield, CT.
 Rose maintains our backend databases, researches the internet for various project needs, and attends our contact management and marketing.

 Shawna is a recent graduate from Central Connecticut State University.
 She was a Psychological Science major with a focus in Community Research and Intervention.
-She worked as the Network’s Research intern her senior year and joined us as our first Research Assistant.
+She worked as the Network’s Research intern her senior year and joined us as our first Research & Evaluation Specialist.
 Shawna is interested in addressing issues of social inequity in the community and has recently developed an interest in addressing disparities in the after-school field.
 Her internship project this semester helped inform our CLASP “Moving Towards Mastery” Cohort by examining the most prominent problems of practice in the afterschool field.
 She is excited to get involved with the out-of-school time partners to address solutions and address issues practitioners face in programming.
 Her hope is to gain fundamental experiences and skills that will help her explore her passion further in doctoral studies in the future.